steekbamboo/garoucpp/README.md

 2. Using the terminal (Linux - Mac OS) or cmd (Windows), navigate to the directory where serv.py is | En utilisant le terminal (Mac OS ou Linux) ou la cmd (Windows), naviguez vers l'emplacement où est serv.py
 3. Windows : `set FLASK_APP=serv.py`  | Mac OS / Linux : `export FLASK_APP=serv.py`
 4. `flask run`
-5. The website will be available at the localhost adress shown in the cmd or terminal
+5. The website will be available at the localhost adress shown in the cmd or terminal | Le site internet sera accessible à l'adresse affichée sur le terminal ou la cmd
-6. You'll need to edit `users.db` : during the sign-in phase, `moment` in `ext` will have to be set to "start".
-Then, you'll need to manually atribute the roles, and set the moment to "loups".
-This can be done with any sqlite database editor.
+6. You can control the game by adding '/controle' at the end of the adress, to launch the game, launch a new one, see who is who etc... | Vous pouvez lancer une nouvelle partie, voir les roles de tout le monde etc en ajoutant '/controle' à la fin de l'adresse.

-Note : 6 is WIP.
+NB : Password for /controle : contact me (baruch.byrdin@grenoble-inp.org).

 ## Bug report